Post 11 - Setting Boundaries on Highly Volatile Issues

 I want to preface what I'm about to say with this: God knows my heart, and He isn't disappointed in me for wrestling with this topic.
 He doesn't label me homophobic though others might.

-Let e remind you, none of us have it all figured out, and we all have the freedom to think, question, and express what we believe or feel in our heart.
-Yes, even if you disagree with what I say, (and some will strongly disagree), that doesn't negate my freedom to share my thoughts transparently.
+Let me remind you, none of us have it all figured out, and we all have the freedom to think, question, and express what we believe or feel in our heart.
+Yes, even if you disagree with what I say, (and some will strongly disagree), that doesn't negate my freedom to share my thoughts transparently (at least in my own blog post).
+I know full well, I can't share these thoughts in social media without being attacked.

-This topic of deconstruction is uncomfortable for me, and I recognize that no one can promise to be completely nonjudgmental.
-In Chapter 23 of the book, it suggests we forgive and fully embrace the LGBTQ+ community in our church.
+This topic of deconstruction is uncomfortable for me, and I recognize that no one can promise to be completely nonjudgmental, surely not I. In Chapter 23 of the book, it suggests we forgive and fully embrace the LGBTQ+ community in our churches.
 But I struggle with being told I have to do this in a certain way.

 Personal Boundaries

-I interact with people from the LGBTQ+ community everywhere I go as, many do.
-That’s not the issue for me.
+I interact with people from the LGBTQ2+ community everywhere I go as many do.
 In fact, one instructor at my gym waves a rainbow flag on her car.
 I don’t judge her for it; it's simply a lifestyle and belief system that feels very different from my own.

-God gives us the freedom to choose, and I believe that these choices, including how we view issues of identity, are between us and Him.
-It is him we give accountability to one day.
-This topic doesn’t need to be a matter that divides entire churches or communities.
+God gives us the freedom to choose.
+I believe that these choices, including how we view issues of identity, are between us and God.
+It isn't up to me to play God.
+It is to God we will all give accountability to one day.
+This topic doesn’t need to be a matter that divides entire churches or communities, in my opinion.

 What Business is it to You?